-The school will permanently exclude a student from school for a serious breach of the school's behaviour policy.
-Examples can be found on page 33 of this policy.
+The school will permanently exclude a student from school for a serious breach of the school's behaviour policy, including behaviour out of school and online.
+Examples can be found on page 35 of this policy.
 However, the list of examples is not exhaustive.
-In addition, a student may be permanently excluded from school for a cumulative number of fixed term exclusions issued as a result of their behaviour in school, online and in the community.
+In addition, a student may be permanently excluded from school for a cumulative number of fixed term suspensions issued as a result of their behaviour in school, online and in the community.